 Classification of Electrical Power Distribution System

-DC distribution system: The transmitted AC power can be rectified at the distribution substation using power electronic converters and can be distributed as per the consumer’s requirement.
-DC distribution is of two types
+The transmitted AC power can be rectified at the distribution substation using power electronic converters and can be distributed as per the consumer’s requirement.
+This is highly efficient for specific industrial applications and long-distance high-voltage links.
+HVDC distribution is of two types,

 - Unipolar DC Distribution system (2-wire DC distribution)